Liveblogged notes from a session at LeWeb London 2012

-Twitter is great for getting messages out there and stirring the post, suggests Oliver.
+Twitter is great for getting messages out there and stirring the pot, suggests Oliver.
 It’s also good for engaging local communities.
-Facebook is like a websites, and people scratch deeper there.
+Facebook is like a website, and people scratch deeper there.
 Instagram is an “amazing was of democratising being creative”.
-There’s something about weds that scan be quite poisonous – it’s very bitchy.
+There’s something about Twitter that can be quite poisonous – it’s very bitchy.
 Jamie has so many followers, he gets worried if he doesn’t get thousands of likes quickly.
 And he finds the press don’t steal Instagram images as much as they do TwitPics.

 Jamie thinks Pinterest “makes crap look good”.
 He uses it, but it bores him.
 He spends about 15 minutes a day scanning through social media stuff – but he has a digital team.
 The stuff that works is emotion and recipes.
 “The internet is about being generous” he suggests – the make-up girl at Le Web has bought none of his books – she gets the recipes from the internet.
 But he think it all contributes to the sales.

 Twitter's "trail of shite"

 Jamie likes being able to delete “junk” comments on Instagram, but dislikes the “trail of shite” that idiots leave behind on Twitter.
 He praises Instagram for leaving an open API to allow other people to build businesses on top of the services, particularly around printing and making of physical goods.
 Jamie Describes this as a “generous spirit”.
 Neither of them are convinced that video has been done right yet, but they think there’s a possibility there.
 Kevin suggests the value of Jamie teaching you how cook an omelette, but Jamie thinks it would have to be very short.

 Never Seconds – a blog written by a nine year old girl about school dinners – was a good trigger point for restarting a discussion about nutrition in schools, that Jamie’s team were able to take advantage of.
 Pink slime was another campaign they for behind and got trending quickly.